-Additional information on topics presented in this chapter may be found in the annual reports of the organisations mentioned, particularly the Department of Science and Technology, the CSIRO and its divisions, the Australian Atomic Energy Commission and the Department of Defence and in the annual Science and Technology Statements.
-Statistical information for the years 1968-69, 1973-74 and 1976-77 may be found in the reports published by the Department of Science and Technology on Project SCORE.
-Statistical information relating to 1978-79 and to 1981-82 may be obtained from the Australian Bureau of Statistics (ABS).
+Additional information on topics presented in this chapter may be found in the annual reports of the organisations mentioned, particularly the Department of Science, the Department of Industry, Technology and Commerce, the CSIRO and its divisions, the Australian Atomic Energy Commission, the Department of Defence, the Australian Industrial Research and Development Incentives Board and in the annual Science and Technology Statements.
+Statistical information for the years 1968-69, 1973-74 and 1976-77 may be found in the reports published by the (then) Department of Science and Technology on Project SCORE.
+Statistical information relating to 1978-79, 1981-82 and 1984-85 may be obtained from the Australian Bureau of Statistics (ABS).
 See paragraphs on expenditure and human resources devoted to Research and Experimental Development (in this chapter) for details of ABS publications.